clint-lafferty/clint-lafferty/README.md

 ## Objective

-After working with technology as a chemist and an audio engineer, I began teaching myself how to write simple programs in python.
-This was the first step into my interest in Cyber Security.
-I am in process of studying for my CompTIA Sec+ cert and am using this repo as a way to document the different projects I am engaging in to hone applicable skills.
-My current objective is to join a Security Operations Center as a Tier 1 Soc Analyst
+With a background in technology through my work as a chemist and audio engineer, I began teaching myself Python, which sparked a deep interest in cybersecurity.
+I am currently preparing for the CompTIA Security+ certification and using this repository to document hands-on projects that build practical, industry-relevant skills.
+My goal is to transition into a cybersecurity role, specifically as a Tier 1 SOC Analyst within a Security Operations Center.

 ## Skills